zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Thu Sep 04 2025
+Last update on Fri Sep 05 2025

-**119 day before 2026 ⏱** days before new years
+**118 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Zbot ❤️
+🤖 This README.md is updated with horror, by Zbot ❤️
 </section>